 Hailey looked around, confused.
 "I… don't know.
 Sorry.
 Bumped my head harder than I thought, I guess."

 Jessica looked at her thoughtfully.
 "I've been meaning to ask actually, do you want a roommate?
-I can't imagine it's easy to keep up rent here all alone.
-Plus I'd really like to move out of my parents' place…" Her cheeks turned bright red and she looked away as Hailey's face lit up.
+I can't imagine it's easy to keep up rent here all alone."
+Her cheeks turned bright red and she looked away as Hailey's face lit up.

 Hailey laughed and wrapped an arm around her.
 "You've practically been living here the last few weeks anyway.
 How many times have you slept in here, Jess?"

 "Too many," she said, rolling her eyes and pushing Hailey away gently.

 "Well, I'd love to have you around officially.
 If only to hear you sing more often.
 But first, let's go eat something while it's still light out.
 I'm starving."

 Weston and Jessica followed her out, letting the door swing quietly closed behind them.